M. G. Smith: Bibliography

 A prolific writer, Smith authored or co-authored numerous books and articles on theory, on Northern Nigeria, and on the West Indies.
-The Smith corpus of social science publications, the M.G.
-Smith Archive, is on-line in www.cifas.us, 26 books, 41 articles, 41 chapters, 21 reviews and 10 unpublished manuscripts of various lengths.
+The Smith corpus of social science publications, the M. G. Smith Archive, is online in www.cifas.us, 26 books, 41 articles, 41 chapters, 21 reviews and 10 unpublished manuscripts of various lengths.

 Awards

 Smith was the recipient of numerous awards among which were the Wellcome Medal for Anthropological Research, the Curle Bequest Essay Prize, the Amaury Book Prize from the Royal Anthropological Institute, and honorary degrees from McGill University and the University of the West Indies.
 In 1972 Jamaica bestowed upon its native son its highest honor, the Order of Merit (OM) and the same year the Institute of Jamaica awarded him their Musgrave Gold Medal.
 He was also awarded an honorary Doctor of Laws from McGill University, and an honorary Doctor of Literature from the University of the West Indies.